-Asian shares advance after gains on Wall Street
+World shares mixed as pandemic worries cloud outlook

 This week is another busy one for earnings, with 181 S&P 500 companies, including Tesla, Starbucks, Microsoft and Amazon.com, set to report results.

-In other trading, U.S. benchmark crude oil lost 21 cents to $61.93 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude oil lost $1.14 to $61.00 per barrel in electronic trading on the New York Mercantile Exchange.
 It picked up 71 cents to $62.14 per barrel on Friday.
-Brent crude, the international standard, dropped 99 cents to $65.12 per barrel.
+Brent crude, the international standard, dropped $1.82 to $64.29 per barrel.